 1.1 Participants

 Participants (N = 604) were recruited similarly for both Experiments 1 and 2, and thus are discussed simultaneously here.
 Participants for this study were recruited in multiple ways.
-The participants in the United States (n = 292) were recruited using the traditional method of offering experimental participation credit, and also via social media.
+The participants in the United States (N = 292) were recruited using the traditional method of offering experimental participation credit, and also via social media.
 French participants (n = 312) were recruited by word of mouth, email, and social media.
 The only restrictions on participation were that the participant must have self-reported normal hearing.
 We recognize that although we suggest that data collected in this way have a much greater hypothetical reach, the data here represent a) a convenience sample, b) that is limited to participants that have access to the internet, and c) because of the nature of social media, many of the participants in the researchers’ social circles are themselves students, thus providing an additional confound.
 However, these specific limitations could be remedied when designing and implementing future research.
 The population we recruited was different for the two experiments.
 For Experiment 1, we specifically sought out highly trained musicians (n = 84) with ten years or more of music training.
 We recruited this population for two reasons: firstly, as a validation step, to ascertain whether the stimuli truly reflected the composer’s intent.
 Secondly, we had the goal of evaluating the perceptual effect of the stimuli as it relates specifically to the musical qualities.
 These perceptual evaluations were to then be correlated with the adjectives selected by those who participated in the adjectives survey.
 Participants were recruited for Experiment 2 (n = 520) without regard to level of music training.
 Of the responses to Experiment 1, 51 were removed to incomplete data (nF = 45, nA = 6), leaving a total of 33 for the analysis.
 Of the responses to Experiment 2, 160 were removed for not completing the survey (nF = 140, nA = 20), leaving a total of 360.
 Of the responses to the survey administered in the US, participants were excluded from analysis if they indicated a nationality other than American.
 “Asian-American,” for example, was included, but “Ghanian” was not.
 This left a total of 279 survey responses for Experiment 2 and 312 for analysis across both experiments.
 All recruitment measures were approved by the UT Dallas IRB.

 1.2 Material